-Toddlers who are in the throws of separation anxiety feel they are not completely safe if they are not in direct contact with their parent (most often the mother).
+Toddlers who are in the throes of separation anxiety feel they are not completely safe if they are not in direct contact with their parent (most often the mother).

 You can encourage brief periods of small separations by playing games that naturally incorporate distance.
 Start off with small baby steps.
 These positive experiences will help your children realize that they are still safe when they are not within eyesight.

 Hide and go seek is an easy game to encourage separation.
 Start off in the same room and pick very very easy hiding spots.
 Let your children do the same.
 As your children get more empowered include more rooms.

 Set up a scavenger hunt around the house.
 The treasures could be dollar store toys, gold coins, chocolate coins…whatever excites and motivates your children.
 The more exciting the treasure – the more distracted they will be from being separated from you.
 Place the treasure in easy places around the house (in eyesight).

 Position yourself in one central location and tell your children to bring their treasure to you as they find it.
 This serves as a check-in for them as they roam around the house alone.
 If you feel your children can’t handle roaming all around the house, start off in one room and expand over time.

 Give your children easy to use walkie talkies.
 You keep one.
 Depending on their skill level they may not have the dexterity and maturity to click back and talk to you.
 Regardless, it still makes a fun, silly game to try.
 Tell them you are going to talk to them through the walkie talkie in the other room.
 This encourages separation, while instilling the idea that you are still close – even when they cannot see you.

 2) Set up activities for your children in the room right next to you.